ViggoValfridsson/JavaScript-Frontend-Uppgift3-Grupp2/5-course-submision/README.md

 > The entire task must be handing in at Omniway, by compressing the root folder (zip/rar).
 Note that all members of the group each must submit their own copy of the project!
 Also, any written tasks (except logbook and readme) and submission questions that belong to the task are answered in Omniway.

 ## Wireframes

+The following wireframes are only suggestions to get you started on the task.
+Following them is optional.

 ### Start